This post may contain affiliate links. Please read our disclosure policy.

-Sometimes, its the simple things in life that give you the most pleasure.
-This recipe?
+Sometimes, it’s the simple things in life that give you the most pleasure.
+This Pasta Pomodoro recipe?
 It’s one of those simple recipes that I will always look forward to during the summertime when tomatoes are ripe and ready to be eaten.
 I just love summer tomatoes. yum.

 Head over to your local farmers market this weekend and grab some fresh herbs, fresh garlic, and fresh tomatoes to make this pasta.
 You won’t regret it!

 - 4 flat filet anchovies in olive oil

 - 2 tbsp. extra virgin olive oil

 - 3 cloves garlic, finely chopped

 - 1/4 tsp. crushed red pepper flakes, or more to taste

 - 4 large, ripe, fresh tomatoes diced (reserving their juices)

 - 6 large leaves of basil, cut chiffonade style

 - 12 oz dry spaghetti (I use Jovial Brown Rice Pasta)